mjdargen/Duke-TIP-EE-T2-2019/Course Evaluation Info.md

 **My course survey:**
-● This helps me improve my teaching methods and improve the course for next term.
+● This helps me improve my teaching methods and improve the course in the future.
 ● This is an anonymous survey.
 https://forms.gle/WFkDn9jsw94bUqS47